 The cornerstone of a healthy diet pattern should be to replace unhealthy processed food with real food.
 Eating food that is as close as possible to the way nature made it can make a huge difference to the way you think, look, and feel.

-Russell Ackoff, who was a top thought leader and systems thinker, sums up a system very effectively, “A system is a whole that is defined by its function in a larger system of which it is a part.
-Its properties derive out of the interaction of its parts and not the action of parts taken separately.
-Therefore, the system is never the sum of its parts, it is the product of their interactions.”
-With this in mind, giving importance and engaging in all four of the blogs in my [email protected] Series, and treating them as a system, will enhance and improve your performance.
+Russell Ackoff, who was a top thought leader and systems thinker, sums up a system very effectively, “The system is never the sum of its parts, it is the product of their interactions.”
+With this in mind, giving importance and engaging in all four of the blogs in my [email protected] Series (Develop Emotional Coherence, Why Sleep Matters, and Reasons to Exercise) , and treating them as a system, will enhance and improve your performance.
 And improve your health and wellbeing for years to come.